Principles of Alchemy

 How about some more information on the reading?
 How long does it take?

-The entire course could be done in 1 month if the student put a great deal of effort into it and took naturally to it.
+The entire course could be done in 1 month if the student put a great deal of effort into it.
 If the course is studied regularly, like a normal class, it should take about 3 or 4 months.
 It should take no more than 6 months for an average student, but every student is different.

 Learning is a not a race to be won but an experience to be enjoyed!